Actipro/WPF-Controls/Documentation/topics/syntaxeditor/language-creation/walkthrough.md

 <td>Automatic outlining support</td>
 <td>

-Automatic outlining is where the document text is scanned and an outlining node hierarchy is constructed based on its contents.
+Automatic outlining is where the document text is scanned, and an outlining node hierarchy is constructed based on its contents.
 The outlining node tree is rendered visually in the editor's outlining margin and end users can expand/collapse nodes.
 As further text changes occur, the outlining node tree is incrementally updated.

-The [IOutliningManager](xref:@ActiproUIRoot.Controls.SyntaxEditor.Outlining.IOutliningManager) is the object that maintains the outlining node hierarhcy.
+The [IOutliningManager](xref:@ActiproUIRoot.Controls.SyntaxEditor.Outlining.IOutliningManager) is the object that maintains the outlining node hierarchy.
 When a language has an [IOutliner](feature-services/outliner.md) service registered, the outlining manager knows that the language is capable of performing automatic outlining.
 The outlining manager uses the outliner service to retrieve an [IOutliningSource](xref:@ActiproUIRoot.Controls.SyntaxEditor.Outlining.IOutliningSource) whenever it needs to update.
 The outlining source is capable of examining an offset and returning whether an outlining node should start or end there, or neither.
 There are several base classes included with SyntaxEditor that make it easy to create an outlining source.

 An [Outliner](feature-services/outliner.md) service is required for automatic outlining support.
 The [Outlining and Collapsing Features](../user-interface/outlining/index.md) series of topics talk about how create outlining sources and define nodes.